FelixOnline/v2/content/articles/2015-10-23-can-we-ignore-human-rights-abuses-in-china.md

 subtitle: >
   Are we supporting suffering by allying ourselves academically?
 date: "2015-10-23 11:58:00 +0100"

 # Attributes from Felix Online V1
 id: "5679"
 old_path: /comment/5679/can-we-ignore-human-rights-abuses-in-china
 aliases:
  - /comment/5679/can-we-ignore-human-rights-abuses-in-china
+imported: true
+comments:
+ - PpG0ck  fsxqsktnaapz urlhttppocphynbhcmbcompocphynbhcmburl linkhttpinutpfydhvjocominutpfydhvjolink httpcyezseziotyacomIm impressed by your writing Are you a professional or just very knebeldgoawleWere a bunch of volunteers and starting a brand new scheme in our community Your website provided us with helpful information to work on Youve done a formidable process and our entire neighborhood can be thankful to younew era fitted hats wholesale httpwwwtwofangtucnfittedhatsThis is a very on account of tally which I just so realize joyful reading httpwwwskilledpillscom Wow cuz this is great work Congrats and keep it upnhl 17 coins httpauroraearthaangelfirecombuynfl17coinshtml

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - cj914

+# Homepage control params
 headline: true
 featured: true